Foreign relations of Cyprus: Multilateral relations

-The Republic of Cyprus is not recognised by Turkey.

 International disputes

 The 1974 invasion of the Turkish army divided the island nation into two.
 The internationally recognised Republic of Cyprus currently has effective control in the south of the island (59% of the island's land area) while its area not under its effective control makes up 37% of the island.
 Turkey utilising the territory occupied during the invasion recognizes a declared separatist UDI of Turkish Cypriots in 1983, contrary to multiple United Nations Security Council Resolutions.
 The two territories of the Republic are separated by a United Nations Buffer Zone (4% of the island); there are two UK sovereign base areas mostly within the Greek Cypriot portion of the island.

-Illicit drugs

-Cyprus is a minor transit point for cannabis and cocaine via air routes and container traffic to Europe, especially from Lebanon; some hashish transits as well.
-The island has also been criticised for supposedly lax guns control legislation.

-Cyprus and the Commonwealth of Nations

-Although Cyprus became an independent republic in 1960, Cyprus has been a member state of the Commonwealth of Nations since 1961.